More.Fpath

 .

 The empty string is returned if there is no extension.
-By definition this works on the directory name of directory paths.
+By definition this operates on the directory name of directory paths, not on the final empty segment.

 has_ext ext p